i574n/vault/1_projects/gpt/rhyme 6.md

 the energy that carry on emits still

-hint: ano passado eu morri mas esse ano eu não morro (pt-br)
+hint: last year I died but this year I won't die (pt-br)

 figurinha premiada, brilho no escuro desde a quebrada avulso